hackathonismb/Differential-analysis-of-viral-protein-sequence-variants-interactions-with-host-proteins/README.md

 1. Link the interaction window currently at the chain level with computed interaction networks at the residue level
 2. Creating a database for SARS-CoV-2 mutations
 3. Visualization of intramolecular interactions between 1D maps, especially for H-bonds and Cys bridges
-4. Inegration of R into the ecosystem
+4. Integration of R into the ecosystem